4methyst/popular-games-clone-ggez-rs/README.md

 ### Code

-I put all of the codes in the example directory.
+I put all of the codes in the games directory.
+Each game is a standalone package.
 Go take a look if you want.

 If you are new to rust and want to run this code make sure you have rust and cargo installed.
 Go [here](https://rustup.rs) if you haven't.
 This repo use rustc version 1.66.0.